Getting the Most From Your Ground Beef

-Here you will find how to buy this meat, its nutrition, and two recipes using it.
+Here you will find how to buy this meat, what its nutritional value is, and how to make two recipes using it.

 Buying ground beef doesn't have to be difficult.
 You're basically going to be looking for two things: the amount of beef and the fat content.

-The amount of beef depends on what recipe you will be making.
+Quantity: The amount of beef depends on what recipe you will be making.
 If you're not sure about a recipe, you can buy any amount and freeze what you don't use.
-Whatever you buy should be used or frozen within two-three days.
+Whatever you buy should be used or frozen within 2 to 3 days.